Developer Guide

 - “BenL” is not contained in “Ben Leong” because the ‘space’ character between the words in the name invalidates the contains relationship.

-.
+Upon execution, FindCommand passes the instance of NameContainsKeyTermsPredicate to the model through the method model::updateDisplayedPersonList.
 The model then uses the predicate internally to update the displayed list of contacts.

 We have considered the following alternative implementations: